Izumi-Sonoka/Astaraxia/README.md

 # Astaraxia
-*A flexible, source–binary hybrid Linux distribution for transparency, configurability, and reproducibility.*
+*A flexible, source-based Linux distribution that Aims for transparency, configurability, and reproducibility.*

 > **Warning:**
 > Astaraxia is currently an early-stage concept.